 - Meditate.
 Taking a step back from your workload and relaxing is a great way to recharge both the brain and body.

-To learn more about working from home, join Allison as she participates in a webinar panel discussion on April 2nd from 10:00 am to 11:00am.
+To learn more about working from home, check out the webinar panel discussion Allison participated in on April 2nd below.

 If you enjoyed this blog post, stay tuned for the second installment focusing on tips for managers while working remotely!